gwaxG/robot_ws/installation/README.md

 5. MongoDB;
 6. `~/.bashrc` will be modified.

+## Trying a virtual machine:
+If you want to avoid installation, you can use the provided virtual machine.
+To do so:
+* install the latest version of [Oracle VM VirtualBox](https://www.virtualbox.org/)
+* download parts of the splitted virtual desktop infrastructure (VDI) file through `chmod +x download.sh && ./download.sh`
+* join those parts into a .vdi file through `cat part.?? > tests.vdi`
+* put `tests.vdi` and `tests.vbox` into your `VirtualBox VMs` folder where "Oracle VM VirtualBox" looks for images
+* Normally, you can start this VM

 ## Automatic installation:
 You can try automatically install everything using `installation.sh`, still eventual problems can arise and we propose a manual installation guide presented below.